jbperr/DWM_RE/index.md

 Now we can really dig into this save file!
 But wouldn't it be easier to understand how the save is structured if we could arbitrarily change any byte?
 Yes!

+A json of the character encoding can be found [here](https://github.com/jbperr/DragonWarriorMonstersRE/blob/main/Encoding_Tables/characters.json).

 It was nice that we could change a byte by changing another byte in the opposite way, however, there are a few limitations on that method.
 If we instead reversed the checksum, we could do anything to the save file and then generate a checksum that would trick the game into thinking the save is legit.
 So let's do it!

 # Checksum

 If you remember, the checksum is just a simple sum across the whole file.
 So that result must be stored somewhere we just have to find out where.
 The quickest way I thought of doing that is going straight to the source and examining the assembly of the game as it saves.
 That way I can see what bytes are stored, when and where they get stored, and how they get stored there.
 Using an amazing Game Boy emulator called [Emulicious](https://emulicious.net/), I can use the Debugger to view the disassembly of the game's code to see what is happening.
 We can view things such as `ld b, a` and `add hl, hl` and `ld a, [_RAM_C899_]`.
 Perfect!
 Now we know exactly what is happening, right?
 Well, after a few days of reading the [Pan Docs](https://gbdev.io/pandocs/CPU_Instruction_Set.html) and the [RGBDS docs](https://rgbds.gbdev.io/docs/v0.6.0/gbz80.7/), yes!